kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 ### Limitations

+#### Cross-namespace ownership and cluster-scoped resources

 All the resources created by an operator _Instance_ are [owned](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents) by it.
 This way, when the _Instance_ is deleted, the resources are removed too.
 However, the _Instance_ (as well as  _Operator_, and _OperatorVersion_)  are namespace scoped.
 Namespaced resources can only own resources in the same namespace.
 As a result, it isn't possible for a single operator to create resources in multiple namespaces.

 It is possible for an _Instance_ to create cluster-scoped resources.
 However, these `resourceOwners` field for such resources is not populated with the _Instance_ reference.
 Cluster-scoped resources are also **not** automatically cleaned up when the _Instance_ is deleted.
 Additionally,  they can result in issues when updating or upgrading an _Instance_.
 [KEP-5](https://github.com/kudobuilder/kudo/blob/master/keps/0005-cluster-resources-for-crds.md) will resolve this limitation.

+#### Watching arbitrary resources

+KUDO cannot watch arbitrary user-specified resource types.

+The only things that KUDO controller watches are changes to the `spec` KUDO-specific `Instance`, `OperatorVersion` and `Operator` custom resources.
+In reaction it runs [plans](#operator-plans) which can deploy almost arbitrary other resources.
+However, other than checking their health and re-applying until the health checks pass, KUDO never observes their status once the plan completes.